kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 #### 🔨 Seasonal DIY projects

-_Contributes to being a DIYer and instructor_
+_Contributes to being a DIYer, writer, and instructor_

 In 2020 having seasonal DIY projects helped a lot.
 I knew for Spring/Summer, I wanted to finish the egress window cover and do outdoor improvements (we planted a tree!) and Fall/Winter to do indoor projects.

+Due to working at home I no longer have a commute.
+The schedule I

 While I _did_ blog quite a bit in 2020 about my DIY learnings, I only started leveraging Instagram near the end of my project.
 Now in 2021, I would like to use Instagram to do more real-time sharing of progress and maintain the blogging cadence to do the more full write-ups.

 #### 📝 Consistent schedule for freelance writing

-_Contributes to being
+_Contributes to being a writer_

 Taking on RavenDB as a client to write for wasn't something I planned but it's been working out well and I ended up doing about 1 article a quarter in 2020.
 In 2021 I've already lined up all the articles I'll be writing for the year with them and this is something I'd like to ramp up if I find I have the time in the future.